Grief is weird, sneaky, messy, and relentless.

 When we choose to sit with our grief, we can come out on the other side wiser, kinder, and hopeful for the future.

 Learn to embrace your enduring connection to your loved one while developing coping mechanisms and emotional resilience to lessen the intensity of their presence in your thoughts and feelings with a counselor who really gets grief.
+Grief counseling can help!

-There is no right or wrong way to grieve.
+There is no right or wrong way to navigate grief.

 Common symptoms of grief